IoT for Connected Medical Devices

 In projects featuring connected medical devices, ScienceSoft ensures the following set of fundamental features and expands it further depending on the specific needs of our customers.

-Collection and advanced analytics of patient data
+Real-time collection and advanced analytics of patient data

 Data generated by connected medical devices (e.g., wearables, connected imaging devices) is collected and analyzed against the pre-set parameters to aid in disease diagnosing and management.